decatile/toy-streams/README.md

-Here's a comprehensive `README.md` based on the framework you've provided.
-It covers the main API, class structure, and examples for commonly used functionality.

----

 # Stream Framework

 This is a JavaScript framework for working with synchronous and asynchronous streams.
 It provides a unified API for iterating, transforming, filtering, and combining streams of data.
 The framework supports both synchronous and asynchronous iterables and iterators.